Everything We Know About the Crazy Rich Asians Movie So Far

 Henry Golding to play Nicholas Young

 If you Google Henry Golding, there may not be much about the actor, who is to play Singapore’s most eligible bachelor.
-While this may be Golding’s first-feature film, with his English accent (his father is British and his mother is of Malay descent) and the fact that he currently resides in Singapore, we can say we see a little Nick in him.
+While this may be Golding’s first-feature film, with his English accent (his father is British and his mother is from the Iban tribe in Sarawak, Malaysia) and the fact that he currently resides in Singapore, we can say we see a little Nick in him.

 Location, location, location